A topic from the subject of Analytical Chemistry in Chemistry.

 Instrumentation:

-• Nebulizer: Converts the liquid sample into a fine mist
+• Nebulizer: Converts the liquid sample into a fine mist.

 Procedure:

-1. Prepare a standard curve using known concentrations of the analyte.
+1. Prepare a series of standard solutions with known concentrations of the analyte.

 Significance: